SumiSastri/robofriends-adapted/README.md

 	}
   ```

 Stateful components use this method with the super method to render the jsx elements that need to be influenced by state.
-The jsx elements now need to use lexical this to render the leemnts
+The jsx elements now need to use lexical ```this``` to render the jsx elements where ```this``` is the object that the SearchBox and CardList refer to which is state.

 ```
             <div className="tc bg dark-blue bg-light-red">